-Opening in February, 2018, the Casa do Carnaval (House of Carnival) was long overdue in the city that has the largest carnival in the world.
+Opening in February, 2018, the Casa do Carnaval (House of Carnaval) was long overdue in the city that has the largest carnaval in the world.
 Fittingly, it sits in the historic center of Salvador, in a lovingly-restored building between Praca da Se and the Pelourinho.

 At $30 reais, it’s quite a bit more expensive than the other museums in the city, but the experience is also on another level.
 Consider me impressed.

-You’ll know you are in the right spot when you spot the statue shown in the photo.
-I am not a fan of the statue (I also don’t like clowns), and find it both scary and creepy.
-But as scary as I find the statue, the look is emblematic of the old, old costumes worn during carnival.
+You’ll know you are in the right spot when you spot the clown sculpture.
+I am not a fan — I also don’t like clowns — and find it both scary and creepy.
+But as scary as I find the sculpture, the look is emblematic of the old, old costumes worn during carnaval.
 So, while I don’t have to like it, I do appreciate the historical aspect.

 To enter, continue past the scary statue to the right and you’ll find the entrance.
 Pass through the orange sliding doors and you’ll enter into the gorgeous, air-conditioned space.

 Once you pay your admission fee, a museum employee will greet you and give you a brief overview of the space.

 I was instantly drawn to rows of books surrounding a large table and benches — all there to be enjoyed by museum visitors.
 Book topics range from the history of carnival to the city of Salvador to jewelry to black history and more.
 Most of the books were in Portuguese, but there were also some English titles.